ASACookCodes/Foulbrood/README.md

 # Foulbrood

-NOTE: 23/03/2022
-IN A BIZARRE TWIST OF FATE, THE NIGHT OF 22/03/2022 THE WEBSITE https://www.nationalbeeunit.com UNDERWENT A COMPLETE OVERHAUL.
-It is not unliklely that the website overhaul is an ongoing process, meaning that I will be maintaining the code until I receive feedback every day to make sure it still works.

 Foulbrood is a Python tool to visualise the spread of European Foulbrood disease in honeybees in the UK.

 European Foulbrood data and recorded incidents are available on "BeeBase" (https://www.nationalbeeunit.com) a website that tracks reports of the disease.
 However, the interactive map is